yorku-ease/DataMigrationBenchmarkingTool/db2_migration_service.md

 For the DB2 migration service, nothing needs to be done here, as the Docker image is already dockerized, and the `docker-compose.yml` file is provided in the `configs` folder.
 You can use the pre-configured `docker-compose.yml` file for your migration engine setup.

+### Step 5: Optional Ansible Playbooks for Migration Engines

+For the DB2 migration service, not much needs to be done here either.
+The necessary Ansible playbooks have already been implemented.
+These playbooks handle various stages of the migration process, including pre-experiment, starting the experiment, and post-experiment steps.
+You can refer to the playbooks in the `deployment/ansible/migrationengines/db2/` folder for more details.

+However, there are a couple of important tasks to complete:

+1. **Configure `inventory.ini` for DB2 Machines**

+   Go to `deployment/ansible/inventory.ini` and add two machines for your DB2 migration:

+   - `db2-targetDB`
+   - `db2-sourceDB`

+   Make sure the management server has access to both of these machines by configuring their details in the inventory file.

+2. **Configure Docker Compose for Databases**

+   Both the source and target DB2 databases need to be running using Docker Compose.
+There should already be a Docker Compose file that starts these databases.

+   In `deployment/ansible/migrationengines/db2/config.yml`, you need to specify the folder paths (without the trailing slash) where these Docker Compose files exist on each machine.
+Update the configuration with the correct paths so that the management server can manage the Docker Compose services for both databases.